cgreenhalgh/daoauthor/docs/designnotes.md

 ### Plan A

-All files/themes/levels on the same set of synchronized tracks.
+All files/levels for a theme on the same set of synchronized tracks.
+Different themes on different tracks.
+(Give author flexibility for now)

 Every section is from some valid end point (beat) of some level to the start of a (new or the same) level.